1) What is the legal basis of the Commission?

 10) What does the ICPDR do to assist dispute settlement?

 The ICPDR serves as a platform for co-operation and coordination.
-The signing of the convention however, commits the countries under international law to some specific actions and to uphold certain principles.
+The signing of the convention, however, commits the countries under international law to some specific actions and to uphold certain principles.
 In some past conflicts, the ICPDR could contribute to accommodating the harmonisation of efforts by providing a place for discussion.
-The President or the staff at the secretariat can induce talks on specific issues and contribute to building consensus.
+The President or the staff at the secretariat can introduce talks on specific issues and contribute to building consensus.

-The convention provides a dispute settlement mechanism, but in practice this has not been needed so far, as the countries concerned have worked to ensure dialogue and developed consensus on issues of conflict.
+The convention provides a dispute settlement mechanism, but in practice this has not been necessary thus far, as the countries concerned have worked to ensure dialogue and developed consensus on issues of conflict.
 The work of the ICPDR is less prone to conflict than outsiders might imagine: The atmosphere at meetings is focused on facts and characterised by mutual respect and a common acknowledgement of the ICPDR’s objectives and tasks.

 Danube River Protection Convention (132.06 KB) Convention on cooperation for the protection and sustainable use of the Danube river.
 Signed in 1994 in Sofia and in force since 1998.

 Rules of Procedure (48.43 KB) Document No.: IC/002 Version: FINAL - rev-3

 Seat Agreement (60.64 KB) Agreement between the International Commission for the Protection of the Danube River and the Republic of Austria regarding the headquarters of the International Commission for the Protection of the Danube River.
 Document No.: IC/052 Version: FINAL